bcgov/GDX-Analytics/README.md

 ## Features

-Snowplow is a Cloud-native web, mobile and event analytics that runs on AWS (RedShift) which identifies and tracks the way users engage with the website or application.
+Snowplow is a Cloud-native web, mobile, and offline event analytics service that runs on Amazon AWS (RedShift) which identifies and tracks the way users engage with the website or application.

 ## Project Status

-This project is currently in development mode.
-The GDX analytics team will contribute to the content of this project as a resource.
+This project is currently under development and actively supported by the GDX Analytics Team.

 ## Contents by Directory: